soporteAFAG/HackerGPT/README.md

 ## Contributing Code

+Interested in contributing to HackerGPT?
 Please see [CONTRIBUTING.md](https://github.com/Hacker-GPT/HackerGPT/blob/main/CONTRIBUTING.md) for setup instructions and guidelines for new contributors.
+As an added incentive, top contributors will have the opportunity to become part of the HackerGPT team.

 ## Contributing Funds